BOTPanzer/Map-Pinner/README.md

 Double anywhere on the map to create a pin.
 Clicking an existing pin opens a menu where you can customize its name, description and category.

+### Deleting categories and pins

+Left click on a category or a pin to delete it.

 ### Loading/Saving data

 On the top left menu, click on the load or save buttons to select or download a backup of your categories and pins.